Calama, Chile: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and L. Make sure to pick the necessary kind.
-The vast majority of adapters currently available are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and L. Be sure to get the necessary type.
+A lot of adapters currently sold are just plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most places.

 Power bank for devices